-The Company recognized approximately \$1.3 million and approximately \$1.1 million for the three months ended March 31, 2021 and 2020 in connection with the sale of certain State of New Jersey Net Operating Losses ("NOL") and Research and Development ("R&D") tax credits to a third party under the New Jersey Technology Business Tax Certificate Transfer Program.
-During the three months ended March 31, 2021, the Company fulfilled its obligation related to the NOL and R&D sale but did not received the payment as of March 31, 2021.
-At March 31, 2021, the related receivable of approximately \$1.3 million is included in prepaid expenses and other current assets.
+The Company recognized approximately \$1.3 million and approximately \$1.1 million for the six months ended June 30, 2021 and 2020 in connection with the sale of certain State of New Jersey Net Operating Losses ("NOL") and Research and Development ("R&D") tax credits to third parties under the New Jersey Technology Business Tax Certificate Transfer Program.
+During the three months ended June 30, 2021 and 2020, the Company did not sell any NOL and R&D tax credits.